FullStaQD/architecture/docs/06_runtime_view.md

 --
 ### Application Layer - Upwards
 7. SPSA
+   - Similar to COBYLA, SPSA is classical optimizer used for optimizing the parameters of the QAOA algorithm.
+   - It updates the parameters and sends them to the QAOA Program Generator, where the program is computed again until the optimizer terminates.

 ## Embedded QPU {#_runtime_scenario_3}
 In this scenario, we demonstrate an integration of a quantum processing unit (QPU) into a hybrid safety software system with non-functional properties.